-Regular reports of the Register of Interests compliance were received during the year, and it was noted that the number of non-compliant staff had decreased during the year (from 88 in March 2021 to 40 in March 2022).
+Regular reports of the Register of Interests compliance were received during the year.

+It was noted that the number of non-compliant staff had increased during the year (from 40 in March 2022 to 96 in March 2023), although there had been an increase of 50 from January 2023 due to an increase in the number of band 7+ colleagues being employed.

 Committee members were assured by the focus in this area and the process in place.